Ameritrust Center - 1991

 515 Euclid Avenue, Cleveland

 This proposal is slated as new construction atop an existing parking garage which was built in 2005 and completed to allow for additional floors to be added at a later date.
 An initial proposal for a residential tower by Richard Fleischman and Associates never came to fruition.
 The facade of the Beacon structure would be clad in metal panels which would give the tower a gradient effect of darker at street level and lighter toward the upper floors.
-The existing garage would be reclad to match the tower's facade.
+Original plans for the existing garage included recladding to match the tower's facade.
+Construction is scheduled to commence in September, 2017.

 Masonic Memorial Building - 1920s